A Time for Love (Tony Bennett album)

 A Time for Love is a 1966 compilation album by Tony Bennett made of unreleased material recorded between 1960 and 1966.

-The album debuted on the Billboard Top LPs chart in the issue dated October 8, 1966, and remained on the chart for 18 weeks, peaking at No. 68.
-It debuted on the Cashbox albums chart in the issue dated October 15, 1966, and remained on the chart for 17 weeks, peaking at No. 39.
+The album debuted on the Billboard Top LPs chart in the issue dated October 8, 1966, and peaked at No. 68.
+It debuted on the Cash Box albums chart in the issue dated October 15, 1966, peaking at No. 39.

-The single, "Georgia Rose", debuted on the Billboard Hot 100 in the issue dated July 23, 1966, peaking at number 89 during its four-week stay.
-On the Easy Listening chart, it reached a peak of number six over its nine-week run. and number 97 on the Cashbox singles chart during its four-weeks stay.
-"A Time for Love" spent two weeks on the Billboard Bubbling Under Hot 100 Singles chart in September 1966, peaking at number 119.
-It spent two weeks at number three on Easy Listening chart, during its 15-weeks stay.
+The single, "Georgia Rose", debuted on the Billboard Hot 100 in the issue dated July 23, 1966, peaking at number 89 during a four-week run.
+On the Easy Listening chart, it reached a peak of number six. and number 97 on the Cash Box singles chart.
+"A Time for Love" peaked at number 119 on the Billboard Bubbling Under Hot 100 Singles chart in September 1966 and number three on the Easy Listening chart.

 On November 8, 2011, Sony Music Distribution included the album in a box set entitled The Complete Collection.